CODE OF CONDUCT

 - Each student is expected to show good judgment and proper behavior.
 Treat bathrooms as you would at home.

-- Restrooms are not places to meet with friends.
+- Bathrooms are not places to meet with friends.

-- Be considerate of people using the restroom after you.
+- Be considerate of people using the bathroom after you.
 Leave it clean.

 - SAFETY FIRST –If it’s dangerous or could hurt someone, don’t do it.